Abraham Elias Issa: Career

 Issa returned to Kingston in 1926 and entered the family business.
 On Dec.
 1930 he opened the family's first retail store, Issa's of King Street, that featured international luxury goods.
-By force of his personality and his insistence on quality service the business thrived.
-He and his family would go on to expand their retail business opening three more shops on King Street while expanding the original store from two to four stories and introducing the first escalator in Jamaica.
-In 1958 he would purchase Nathan's, the leading competitor department store.

-In the early 1930s Abe traveled extensively on the business’ behalf to North America and Europe.
+In the early 1930s Abe traveled extensively on the business' behalf to North America and Europe.
 In 1934 he traveled Japan via Russia and the Trans-Siberian Railroad and worked 14 months in Yokohama operating a factory that manufactured rubber-soled shoes.

 Abe's international experiences and knowledge of luxury quality merchandise combined with his outgoing and effusive personality served him well in the family's first move outside the retail trade.
-On March 14, 1943 the Issa's bought the Myrtle Bank Hotel and a next door laundry from United Fruit Company for £35,000.
+On March 14, 1943, the Issa's bought the Myrtle Bank Hotel and a next door laundry from United Fruit Company for £35,000.
 Under Abe's guidance the hotel gained renown as a favored gathering spot of celebrities and distinguished visitors.
 Its guests included actor Errol Flynn, jazz great Louis Armstrong, actress Joan Crawford, Walt Disney, future Jamaican prime minister Norman Manley, future United States presidential candidate Adlai Stevenson II and British Prime Minister Winston Churchill.

 Abe rose to become the Vice President of Kingston's Chamber of Commerce.
 In 1942 he was heralded as "Man of the Year" by Kingston's Spotlight Magazine.
 The following year he made a foray into politics by forming the Jamaica Democratic Party.
 While the party failed to win any legislative seats in the 1944 election it began Abe's long involvement in the affairs of the soon-to-be independent nation.